 The real danger of distracted walking and biking

 Why are electronic devices so distracting for pedestrians?
 Traffic safety advocates stress that the issue is much more complex than simply not being able to hear approaching vehicles or not looking both ways before crossing the street.
-Pedestrians who are using devices like smart phones and iPods don’t have their minds focused on what they are actually doing: walking, crossing streets, and being part of the daily commute.
+Pedestrians who are using devices like smartphones don’t have their minds focused on what they are actually doing: walking, crossing streets, and being part of the daily commute.
 They might not realize that listening to a podcast, taking in a song, or talking to a friend is removing them from their physical environment.
 This is also how accidents happen.

 Dallas pedestrian accident attorneys